-Though federal grants and loans are offered on the national level through the Small Business Administration for Coronavirus relief, Maryland also has programs available.
+The federal government offers grants and loans on the national level.
+And, they are issued through the Small Business Administration for Coronavirus relief.
+But, take note that the state of Maryland also has programs available.

 Having your business books in order before applying is the key to a smooth application process.
-It increases your chances of getting approved and funded.
-Let us help you practice better bookkeeping habits and get your financials in order before you apply.
+Also, it increases your chances of getting approved and funded.
+Therefore, let us help you practice better bookkeeping habits and get your financials in order before you apply.

 Here is a list of Maryland’s most recent offerings for grants and funds provided for Coronavirus (COVID-19) relief.
-This list is not an exhaustive list of grant and funding options in the state, and other options may be available to you.
+Remember, this list is not a complete list of grant and funding options in the state.
+Also, many other options may be available to you.

 Maryland COVID-19 Emergency Relief Grant Fund

-This grant provides up to $10,000 to Maryland small businesses with 50 or fewer employees negatively affected by COVID-19.
-The amount granted cannot exceed three months of cash operating expenses.
+The Emergency Relief Grant Fund provides up to $10,000 to Maryland small businesses with 50 or fewer employees negatively affected by COVID-19.
+However, the amount granted cannot exceed three months of cash operating expenses.

-Though Governor Hogan provided more funding to this program in October 2020, new grant applications will not be accepted at this time.
-Funds are still being disbursed to prior applicants on a first-come, first-served basis.
+Though Governor Hogan provided more funding to this program in October 2020, they are not accepting new grant applications at this time.
+They are still disbursing funds to prior applicants on a first-come, first-served basis.

 BGE Energizing Small Business Grants Program

-This grant program is for BGE customers who own small businesses to provide up to $20,000 for relief and recovery.
+This grant program is for BGE customers who own small businesses.
+It provides up to $20,000 for relief and recovery.
 Grant applications are processed in three separate rounds, with the first ending on March 3, 2021.

 Preference goes to minority-owned and women-owned businesses.
-Learn more about the criteria and how to apply.
+So, learn more about the criteria and how to apply.

 $250 Million ‘Maryland Strong: Economic Recovery Initiative’